ddnexus/pagy/docs/api/javascript.md

 If you use any of them you should follow this documentation, if not, consider that Javascript is not used anywhere else, so you can skip this.

+### Basic principle

+All the `pagy*_js` helpers produce/render their component on the client side.
+The helper methods serve just a minimal HTML tag and a `JSON` tag that gets into the view.
+The javascript in the [pagy.js](https://github.com/ddnexus/pagy/blob/master/lib/javascripts/pagy.js) file takes care to read the data embedded in the `ISON` tag and make it work in the browser.

 ## Usage

 Load the [pagy.js](https://github.com/ddnexus/pagy/blob/master/lib/javascripts/pagy.js) file, and run `Pagy.init()` on window-load and eventually on [AJAX-load](#using-ajax).